boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

    - Description: This Information Element identifies a type of a NAT Threshold event.
 Values for this Information Element are listed in the "NAT Threshold Event Type" registry.
    - Additional Information: See the assigned values for the NAT Threshold events at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-threshold-event].
 See {{?RFC0791}} for the definition of the IPv4 source address field.
 See {{?RFC3022}} for the definition of NAT.
 See {{?RFC3234}} for the definition of middleboxes.

+# Misc

+## collectionTimeMilliseconds

+* OLD:
+   - Description: The absolute timestamp at which the data within the scope containing this Information Element was received by a Collecting Process.
+This Information Element SHOULD be bound to its containing IPFIX Message via IPFIX Options and the messageScope Information Element, as defined below.

+* NEW:
+   - Description: The absolute timestamp at which the data within the scope containing this Information Element was received by a Collecting Process.
+This Information Element SHOULD be bound to its containing IPFIX Message via IPFIX Options and the messageScope Information Element.

+## messageMD5Checksum

+* OLD:
+   - Description: The MD5 checksum of the IPFIX Message containing this record.
+This Information Element SHOULD be bound to its containing IPFIX Message via an options record and the messageScope Information Element, as defined below, and SHOULD appear only once in a given IPFIX Message.
+To calculate the value of this Information Element, first buffer the containing IPFIX Message, setting the value of this Information Element to all zeroes.
+Then calculate the MD5 checksum of the resulting buffer as defined in [RFC1321], place the resulting value in this Information Element, and export the buffered message.
+This Information Element is intended as a simple checksum only; therefore collision resistance and algorithm agility are not required, and MD5 is an appropriate message digest.
+This Information Element has a fixed length of 16 octets.

+* NEW:
+   - Description: The MD5 checksum of the IPFIX Message containing this record.
+This Information Element SHOULD be bound to its containing IPFIX Message via an options record and the messageScope Information Element, and SHOULD appear only once in a given IPFIX Message.
+To calculate the value of this Information Element, first buffer the containing IPFIX Message, setting the value of this Information Element to all zeroes.
+Then calculate the MD5 checksum of the resulting buffer as defined in [RFC1321], place the resulting value in this Information Element, and export the buffered message.
+This Information Element is intended as a simple checksum only; therefore collision resistance and algorithm agility are not required, and MD5 is an appropriate message digest.
+This Information Element has a fixed length of 16 octets.

+## distinctCountOfDestinationIPAddress

+* OLD:
+   - Description: The count of distinct destination IP address values for Original Flows contributing to this Aggregated Flow, without regard to IP version.
+This Information Element is preferred to the version-specific counters below, unless it is important to separate the counts by version.

+* NEW:
+   - Description: The count of distinct destination IP address values for Original Flows contributing to this Aggregated Flow, without regard to IP version.
+This Information Element is preferred to the version-specific counters, unless it is important to separate the counts by version.

 # Security Considerations